Electrics

 • Never put batteries in your general waste or recycling bins.

-• If you’re unable to remove the battery, recycle it together with your old electricals.
+• If you cannot remove the battery, recycle it with your old electricals.

-These are the lightweight, rechargeable batteries that can be found in household electrical items we use everyday, like mobile phones, laptops and e-cigarettes.
-The device you’re reading on right now is probably powered by a lithium-ion battery.
+These are the lightweight, rechargeable batteries we use daily for household electrical items like mobile phones, laptops, and e-cigarettes.
+A lithium-ion battery probably powers the device you're reading on.

-Lithium batteries are safe during normal use, but present a fire risk when over-charged, short-circuited, submerged in water or damaged.
-They are a main cause of waste fires, and can be extremely dangerous when thrown away with general rubbish, or mixed with other recyclable materials like card, metals and plastics.
+Lithium batteries are safe during normal use but present a fire risk when overcharged, short-circuited, submerged in water, or damaged.
+They are a main cause of waste fires and can be extremely dangerous when thrown away with general rubbish or mixed with other recyclable materials like cards, metals, and plastics.

 Lithium-ion batteries are extremely sensitive to high temperatures and inherently flammable.
 These batteries can cause fires that quickly spread and are difficult to extinguish, causing widespread damage.